foglamp/foglamp-south-random/README.rst

 - USE_FOGLAMP_ROOT [ON | OFF].
 If set existing FOGLAMP_ROOT env var is set as FOGLAMP_SRC_DIR
 - FOGLAMP_INCLUDES sets the path to FogLAMP header files
 - FOGLAMP_LIBS sets the path to FogLAMP libraries
+- FOGLAMP_INSTALL_DIR sets the installtion path of Random plugin

+NOTE:
-NOTE: FOGLAMP_INCLUDES must be used with FogLAMP header files all available in a single path
+ - FOGLAMP_INCLUDES must be used with FogLAMP header files all available in a single path
+ - 'make install' target is defined only when FOGLAMP_INSTALL_DIR is set

 Exmaples: